seancorfield/honeysql/doc/clause-reference.md

 user=> (sql/format {:select [[:* :except [:a :b] :replace [[[:inline 2] :c]]]] :from [:table]}) ["SELECT * EXCEPT (a, b) REPLACE (2 AS c) FROM table"]
 ```

+The `:table` clause is equivalent to `:select :* :from` and accepts just
+a simple table name -- `:create-table-as` above for an example.

 ## select-distinct-on